alfiramdhan/8Weeks_SQL_Challenge/Case Study 1 - Danny's Dinner/Solution_SQL.md

 ## Problem Statement

-Danny wants to use the data to answer a few simple questions about his customers, especially about their visiting patterns, how much money they’ve spent and also which menu items are their favourite.
-Having this deeper connection with his customers will help him deliver a better and more personalised experience for his loyal customers.
+Danny wants to use the data to answer a few simple questions about :

+1. How is customer visiting pattern ?
+2. How much money customers have spent and also which menu items are their Favourite ?
+3. Expansion of existing customer loyalty program
+4. Join all tables and about the ranking of customer products so Danny and his team can quickly derive insights

 Full description: [Case Study #1 - Danny's Diner](https://8weeksqlchallenge.com/case-study-1/)